michaelnthiessen/Google-Maps-Filter/README.md

 This program will take any JSON data and automatically create a map with custom filters based on the properties of the JSON objects.
 It also will take any HTML content and display it in a sidebar.
 All that is needed are geographical coordinates, and some properties to filter on.
 The map will also automatically zoom and pan to fit the locations that are currently being displayed.

+It is easily customizable by modifying the `config` object and CSS classes.

-Written in vanilla Javascript plus some jQuery.
+Written in vanilla Javascript plus a bit of jQuery.

 For example, we have the JSON data: